 Library Assessment is labour-intensive, so we prioritize our projects in keeping with the Libraries Strategic Plan.
 These priorities are also driven by results of earlier assessment projects and by current operations.

 At Dalhousie, most librarians and many staff participate in Library Assessment work.
 Library Assessment system-wide is lead by the Coordinator of Assessment, Linda Bedwell.
-Collections Assessment is the responsibility of the Resources Management Librarian, Heather MacFadyen.
 Information Literacy Assessment is the responsibility of the Learning and Instruction Librarian, Lindsay McNiff.
-Assessment is also conducted for usability of the Website, ease of use for Primo, and in many other areas.
+Assessment is also conducted for usability of the website, ease of use for Primo, and in many other areas.

 To access more information about Library Assessment at Dalhousie, including information about current and past projects, please click the navigation options on the right.